Rawls on Libertarianism

 The OP line assumes that society will have more resources if it allows inequality than it will if it insists on strict equality.
 That’s why the OP line moves to the right and up from the origin.

-As August pointed out, the same reasoning would apply to intergenerational taxes.
+As Adam pointed out, the same reasoning would apply to intergenerational taxes.
 If people are motivated to produce things so that they can hand down their wealth to their children, inheritance taxes will reduce their incentives to produce.
 This raises a potential conflict between Rawls’s principle of equal opportunity, which requires limiting the intergenerational transfer of wealth, and the difference principle, which requires producing as much as possible for the worst off class.
+Rawls himself gives priority to equal opportunity.
+But it’s not obvious to me that this makes sense.
+I will make my case when I discuss natural aristocracy.

 What Would a Libertarian Say in Response?